Mercury-vapor lamp: Self-ballasted lamps

-Self-ballasted (SB) lamps are mercury vapor lamps with a tungsten filament inside connected in series with the arc tube that functions as an electrical ballast.
-This is the only kind of mercury vapor lamp that can be connected directly to the mains without an external ballast.
-These lamps have only the same or slightly higher efficiency than incandescent lamps of similar size, but have a longer life.
-They give light immediately on startup, but usually need a few minutes to restrike if power has been interrupted.
-Because of the light emitted by the filament, they have slightly better color rendering properties than mercury vapor lamps.
-Self-ballasted lamps are typically more expensive than a standard mercury vapor lamp.
+Self-ballasted (SB) lamps are mercury-vapor lamps with a tungsten filament inside connected in series with the arc tube that functions as an electrical ballast.
+This is the only kind of mercury-vapor lamp that can be connected directly to the mains without an external ballast.
+These lamps are about as efficient as incandescent and halogen lamps, but have the added benefit of longer lifespans.
+They give light immediately on startup, but similar to regular mercury lamps, need a few minutes to restrike if power has been interrupted.
+Because of the light emitted by the filament, they have significantly better color rendering properties than mercury-vapor lamps.
+Self-ballasted lamps are typically more expensive than a standard mercury-vapor lamp due to their more complex structure.

 Operation

-When a mercury vapor lamp is first turned on, it will produce a dark blue glow because only a small amount of the mercury is ionized and the gas pressure in the arc tube is very low, so much of the light is produced in the ultraviolet mercury bands.
-As the main arc strikes and the gas heats up and increases in pressure, the light shifts into the visible range and the high gas pressure causes the mercury emission bands to broaden somewhat, producing a light that appears more nearly white to the human eye, although it is still not a continuous spectrum.
-Even at full intensity, the light from a mercury vapor lamp with no phosphors is distinctly bluish in color.
+When a mercury-vapor lamp is first turned on, it will produce a dark blue glow because only a small amount of the mercury is ionized and the gas pressure in the arc tube is very low, so much of the light is produced in the ultraviolet mercury bands.
+As the main arc strikes and the gas heats up and increases in pressure, the light shifts into the visible range and the high gas pressure causes the mercury emission bands to broaden somewhat, producing a light that appears more white to the human eye, although it is still not a continuous spectrum.
+Even at full intensity, the light from a mercury-vapor lamp with no phosphors is distinctly greenish in color.
 The pressure in the quartz arc-tube rises to approximately one atmosphere once the bulb has reached its working temperature.
 If the discharge should be interrupted (e.g. by interruption of the electric supply), it is not possible for the lamp to restrike until the bulb cools enough for the pressure to fall considerably.
 The reason for a prolonged period of time before the lamp restrikes is to due the elevated pressure, which leads to higher breakdown voltage of the gas inside (voltage needed to start an arc – Paschen's law), which is outside the capabilities of the ballast.
+Because of this, many mercury-vapor lamps have a secondary lamp to function as a backup light source until the mercury-vapor lamp can restrike.
+This lamp is usually a halogen lamp of near or equal brightness.